CSPI-QE/ocp-ci-docs/docs/Procedure/Documentation/Step_Registry_Documentation_Guide.md

   documentation: |-
     Do something cool in this new tool...
 ```
-This configuration file shows that we have defined two required environment variable in the `env` stanza.
+This configuration file shows that we have defined two required environment variables in the `env` stanza.
 These two environment variables have a brief description that is used in the [automatically generated documentation](#automatically-generated-documentation).
 While it may seem simple to just check the config for these requirements, it is nice to have them in the `README.md` for ease of access when somebody is reading the documentation.

 To document these two variables, we will uses the following format: